w3f/polkadot-spec/docs/chap-runtime-api.md

 Apply the extrinsic outside of the block execution function.
 This does not attempt to validate anything regarding the block, but it builds a list of transaction hashes.

 **Arguments**
-- A byte array of varying size containing the opaque extrinsic.
+- A byte array of varying sizes containing the opaque extrinsic.

 **Return**
 - Returns the varying datatype *ApplyExtrinsicResult* as defined in [Definition -def-num-ref-](chap-runtime-api#defn-rte-apply-extrinsic-result).
-This structure lets the block builder know whether an extrinsic should be included into the block or rejected.
+This structure lets the block builder know whether an extrinsic should be included in the block or rejected.

 ###### Definition -def-num- ApplyExtrinsicResult {#defn-rte-apply-extrinsic-result}
 :::definition